- That goddamn album cover for In the Court of the Crimson King.

 - The dissonant intro to "Cirkus" can be very unsettling.

 - The second half of the "Lizard" suite, starting out as a quiet ballad that slowly grows increasingly ominous and Gordon Haskell sounding increasingly pissed as the section comes to a close, which then explodes into a suffocating cacophony of horns, keyboards and guitar.
-And it all closes with a creepy funeral march with Fripp's weeping guitar....followed by the sounds of a carnival spiraling out of control.
+And it all closes with a creepy funeral march with Fripp's weeping guitar....followed by the sounds of a carnival spiralling out of control.

 - Finally, there's "Starless", whose intro alone can suck the warmth out of any room with its Mellotron intro and creepy lyrics which seems to be about someone crossing the Despair Event Horizon, and even though the listener is taken to the heavens at the end of the song, the same intro is played one more time, only with a sharper, more menacing edge.

-The song "Indiscipline", from Discipline, is a very heavy song with quiet parts and with a spoken word part by Adrian Belew.
+- The song "Indiscipline", from Discipline, is a very heavy song with quiet parts and with a spoken word part by Adrian Belew.
 The original recording is not too impressive, but live versions extend it out to 8 or 9 minutes, lengthen the quiet parts to absurdly tension-building levels, and have Belew's narration take on a psychotic quality, until the song crashes into the noisy section.
 The full effect is terrifying.

 - Side 2 opener "Industry".
 It's the quiet parts of "Indiscipline" with the heavy bits removed, the lyrics removed, machine noises added, and the tension taken to an absurd level where the entire song constantly sounds like it's about to collapse on itself.
 This goes on for seven minutes straight.